• Skip to primary navigation

 Accounts receivable handles the following functions:

-1. Issue proper invoice against goods or services rendered.
+1. Issuing accurate invoices for goods or services rendered.

-2. Record invoices into the respective customer account.
+2. Recording invoices into the respective customer accounts.

-6. Prepare the list of outstanding invoices that are due for long.
+6. Compiling a list of outstanding invoices that are overdue.

-8. Reconcile invoices and payments statements between company and customer.
+8. Reconciling invoice and payment statements between the company and its customers.

 In addition to the above, the accounts receivable department also verifies purchases and prepares aging analysis reports apart from customer management.